brucedom/bruce/README.md

 * Templates which support injection of variables via locally run commands as input value and provided template values
 * Several more operators to come.

-Principles for building cfs & why not ansible?:
+Principles for building bruce & why not ansible?:
 - NO additional OS dependencies, should be able to use it on scratch if I want...
 - Single binary (aka go binary)
 - Multi platform (aka linux / mac / [basic windows support already])